-Mascarpone Cheese Scones have a subtle orange and butter flavor.
-The texture is soft and dense inside with flaky, crispy outside and corners.
+Mascarpone Cheese Scones have a subtle orange and

 I had leftover mascarpone cheese when I picked up ingredients to make Turkey Lasagna.
 However, mascarpone cheese doesn’t go in lasagna.
 Ricotta cheese does.
 I picked up the wrong item at the store and now I have a huge tub of mascarpone begging to be used.